 The fact is, if you grow carrots organically, it’s pretty common for the orange vegetable not to be poker straight.
 And consumer demand for 'perfect' produce is a major contributor to food waste.

 So how can we combat our prejudice against 'misshapen' veggies?

-But new research from Ohio State University has discovered that shoppers need a bit of persuading when it comes to picking up wonky veg in the supermarket.
+Research from Ohio State University in 2021 revealed that shoppers need a bit of persuading when it comes to picking up wonky veg in the supermarket.

 How do you persuade people to ‘buy wonky’?

 The study found consumers can be very picky when it comes to choosing their carrots.
 Using hypothetical shopping scenarios, the researchers discovered that participants needed to be told wonky carrots were just as good for them as so-called ‘perfect’ ones.

 And not only that, display marketing also needed to inform them that buying ‘ugly’ carrots would help reduce food waste too.

 This double-edged approach was found to be the most effective way of driving sales, whereas one message alone wasn’t as effective.